Tuesday 12 August 1941

 - In the Army Group Center sector, "the most important task is to eliminate the enemy flanking positions."
 Pointedly, the directive notes that "Only after these threats to our flanks have been entirely overcome" can the advance on Moscow resume;

-- In the Army Group South sector, halt the attack on Kiev and instead focus on establishing bridgeheads across the Dnieper River, occupy the Crimea, and occupy Kharkov and the Donets area.
+- In the Army Group South sector, halt the attack on Kyiv and instead focus on establishing bridgeheads across the Dnieper River, occupy the Crimea, and occupy Kharkiv and the Donets area.

 Some warning signs are starting to appear in the Wehrmacht concerning manpower.
 The Liaison Officer for Army Group North to OKH, Lt.
 Colonel Langhaeusor, reports that it has no reserves and manpower is "tight."
 OKH addresses this by keeping Luftwaffe units in the area to make up for manpower shortages.
 For the moment, this problem can be remedied once some convenient railroad lines are taken, as they are the only way to bring forward large numbers of troops.
 In order to form strength to advance, OKH has to juggle units and focus on one area at a time - which at the moment is at Lake Ilmen.